-We believe strongly in working in solidarity with fellow European anti-racism organisations (such as Collectif Afro Swiss, InterNational Anti-Racism Group and Roma Jam Session Art Kollektiv to name a few) towards achieving a collective liberation.
+We believe strongly in working in solidarity with fellow European anti-racism organisations (such as Collectif Faitesdes Vagues, the Race in the Marketplace network, and Roma Jam Session Art Kollektiv) towards achieving a collective liberation.
 To us, this means bringing an end to racism via our specific focus on imagery, as well as other oppressive socio-political structures such as, patriarchy, state sanctioned violence, heteronormative world-views, exploitation of natural resources, ableism and capitalism.

 Ultimately, we are working towards a new world-order, which emphasises a poetics of difference, where bodies and citizens marked by racial difference can have complex identities and lives that matter equally.
 This will entail a cooperative, mutually supportive and inclusive societal structure as well as ongoing and active quests for social justice and democratic ways to live together.
 In other words, radical equal participation in society for everyone.

 Furthermore, our vision demands a radical review of conceptualising “Europeaness” by critiquing dominant narratives of belonging, and the analysis of imagery that contributes to the visual culture(s) that communicate what Europe is.